pschoffer/ng-medium/README.md

 })
 ```

-Use directly inside your HTML templates by adding the tag 'autosize' to any textarea.
+Use directly inside your HTML templates by adding the tag 'ng-medium-feed'.

 ```html
 <ng-medium-feed